fabferri/az-pattern/s2s-vpn-vnets/README.md

    * In each gateway subnet is created a VPN Gateway:
       * a vpnGtw1 is created in a vnet1
       * a vpnGtw2 is created in a vnet2
-   * A total nuber of 2 IPSec tunnels are established between the Azure VPN Gateways.
+   * Two IPSec tunnels are created between vpnGtw1-vpnGtw2
    * In each VNet is create a single Azure VM.
 The network configuration is reported in the diagram: